NotPiny/DaalBot/README.md

 https://daalbot.xyz/Invite

 # Description
-A fun discord bot for all your random command needs and also has some useful commands
+A opensource discord bot designed to make your server better

 # Prefix
-Can do both slash and prefix commands
+Can do both slash and legacy commands</br>
 (some commands prefix's are set in config.json)

 # Links